blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/DevOps/Containerization/Docker/Docker.md

 	- Unlike `CMD`, an `ENTRYPOINT` command does not get ignored by additional parameters that are specified in the `docker run` command.

 #### How `CMD` and `ENTRYPOINT` interact

-In the absence of an ENTRYPOINT, If the CMD has an executable, it will be executed along with its parameters.
-If there is an ENTRYPOINT, the CMD parameters are passed to the ENTRYPOINT executable and parameters
+- In the absence of an `ENTRYPOINT`, If the `CMD` has an executable, it will be executed along with its parameters.
+- If there is an `ENTRYPOINT`, the `CMD` parameters are passed in addition to the `ENTRYPOINT` executable and parameters.
+- If there are executables in both `CMD` and `ENTRYPOINT`, `ENTRYPOINT TAKES PRECEDENCE`

 > [!NOTE]
 > - `exec` means executable